Ctr for Art, Society & Pub Pol (ASPP-GT)

 Repeatable for additional credit: No

-ASPP-GT 2049 Memory and Memoir: Reading and Writing (4 Credits)
+ASPP-GT 2049 Memory and Memoir: (4 Credits)

-With the growing numbers of immigrants/refugees in cities such as London, Paris, Berlin, Barcelona, New York, Los Angeles, Montreal, belonging no longer corresponds to one geography, simplistically imagined as “over there.”
+Memoir and Memory With the growing numbers of immigrants/refugees in cities such as London, Paris, Berlin, Barcelona, New York, Los Angeles, Montreal, belonging no longer corresponds to one geography, simplistically imagined as “over there.”
 This seminar will study questions of displacement as represented, mediated and narrated in a wide variety of texts.
 It will focus especially on memoirs, whether in written or audiovisual form, which confront exclusionary and essentialist discourses with a rich cultural production that foregrounds a complex understanding of such issues as “home,” “homeland,” “exile,” “hybridity” and “minorities.”
 How are identity and history performed in these colonial, postcolonial and diasporic contexts?
 What is the status and significance of the oral, the visual and the performed within the context of memory?
 We will examine different narrative forms of memorymaking, analyzing how post/colonial authors and mediamakers perform “home,” “homeland,” “diaspora,” and “exile.”
 How does memory become a filter for constructing contemporary discourses of belonging, especially in the context of postindependence and transnational dislocations?
-We will also address questions of genre, and the sociopolitical ramifications of certain modes of writing and performances of memory that create new hybrid genres such as the
+We will also address questions of genre, and the sociopolitical ramifications of certain modes of writing and performances of memory that create new hybrid genres such as the poetic documentary and experimental autobiography.
+We will analyze works where a fractured temporality is reassembled to form a usable past where the body serves as an icon of migratory meanings.
+We will also examine contemporary cyber diasporic practices, problematizing such issues as “nostalgia” and “return” in the context of new communication technologies.

 Grading: Grad Tisch Graded